 This post may contain affiliate links.
 Please read our disclosure policy.

-- Simple Ingredients: Made with just one onion and everyday pantry items, this recipe is as uncomplicated as it is delicious.
+- Simple Ingredients: Made with one onion and a few basic pantry staples.

 Ingredients